 cross-training and open communication in a casual, comfortable environment.

 - Creating the PAC’s Vision, Mission Statement, and long-range strategic plan “The PAC Plan” as well as cultivating the internal and

 external resources to support that vision.

-- Serving over 20,000 students annually through educational programming across a nine county region annually.
+- Serving over 20,000 students annually through educational programming across a nine-county region.